mm-hand/MultiViewHandCapture/readme.md

 - Camera calibration tools for high-precision stereo setup
 - Robust stereo camera testing
 - Real-time 3D reconstruction of hand pose using MediaPipe Hands and OpenCV
-- Finger bone length / angle limit calibration to produce more stable and realistic hand models
+- Finger bone length calibration to produce more stable and realistic hand models

 This project is designed for low-latency tracking, with threaded camera capture and optimized visualizations using Matplotlib.